 The Editorial Manager System will cue the author for all required information concerning the paper.
-Questions concerning submission of papers can be addressed to the editor Scott Chapman at firstname.lastname@example.org.
+Questions concerning submission of papers can be addressed to the editor Scott Chapman at email@example.com.
 Authors who use LaTeX are urged to use the Monthly template and maa-monthly.sty (and its standard environments) with no custom formatting.
-The style of citations for journal articles and books should match that used on MathSciNet.
+Journal names in references should match those used on MathSciNet.
 For complete information on formatting references for all MAA journals please download our Reference Guide.

 You must obtain permission to use tables, photographs, cartoons, illustrations, or figures appearing in another scientific publication, or if you quote extensive passages from someone else’s work.
 Obtaining permission is your responsibility as the author.
 This guide has more information and sample permission request letters.

 Letters to the editor on any topic are invited.
 Comments, criticisms, and suggestions for making the Monthly more lively, entertaining, and informative can be forwarded to editor Scott Chapman.

 The JSTOR database is an archive of important scholarly journals, offering researchers high-resolution, scanned images of journal issues and pages.
 It includes articles from The American Mathematical Monthly, from 1894 to the present.